Wednesday, August 31, 2011

 Awful Artifacts Reappear

-In all fairness the museum is 109 years old and though it has pulled in untold millions the museum does not appear to be benefited by it.
-I am not surprised that these two objects have turned up in the museum and based on their appreciative value would suspect that they might have been better off lost!
+In all fairness, the museum is 109 years old, and though it has pulled in untold millions, the museum does not appear to have benefited from it.
+I am not surprised that these two objects have turned up in the museum, and based on their appreciative value, I would suspect that they might have been better off lost!

 Vincent at Talking Pyramids has pictures of items recovered.